QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/4 - Machining/Physical Machining Methods.md

 ### Types
 #### Turning
-In turning the [workpiece](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation) rotates around a stationary [tool](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation), forming chips in the process.
+In turning a [lathe](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation) spins the [workpiece](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation) around a [tool](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation), forming chips in the process.
 #### Drilling
 A hole is drilled into the [workpiece](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation).
 The [tool](Manufacturing%20Technologies%20Hub#Terms%20and%20Disambiguation) rotates and bores a hole along a single line.
 #### Milling